Nexmo/verify-android-sdk/Advanced use of the Nexmo Verify SDK.md

 ## Trigger the next verification event<a name="trigger"></a>

 Speed up the verification workflow by triggering the next workflow event early.
-For instance in an *SMS -> TTS -> TTS* workflow, at the SMS stage, call the *command* function with *Command.TRIGGER_NEXT_EVENT* action to trigger the *TTS* event:
+For instance in an *SMS -> TTS -> TTS* workflow, at the SMS stage, call the *command* function with *Command.TRIGGER_NEXT_EVENT* action to trigger the *TTS* event.

 To trigger the next event:

 1. Add the following to your code:
   ```java
         verifyClient.command("CountryPrefix", "PhoneNumber", Command.TRIGGER_NEXT_EVENT, new CommandListener() {